 Here are five things you should know about Melinda and her background with Bill.

 Melinda met Bill in 1987.
 The pair dated four seven years before tying the knot in beautiful Lanai, HI in 1994.
 They share three children, two daughters and a son — Jennifer, 25, Phoebe, 18, and Rory Gates, 21.

 Together she and Bill created the Bill & Melinda Gates Foundation.

 Six years after their wedding, Bill and Melinda founded the Bill & Melinda Gates Foundation in 2000.
 The organization has donated billions of dollars to health research during the ongoing coronavirus pandemic.
 In February, the foundation donated $100 million to health care research as the outbreak in the United States grew more serious.
-In April, they donated another $150 million in testing aid, treatment, and helping impoverished countries create a plan of sustainability during this uncertain time.
+In April 2020, they donated another $150 million in testing aid, treatment, and helping impoverished countries create a plan of sustainability during the uncertain time.
 As of the publishing of this article, the Bill & Melinda Gates Foundation is the second-largest donor to the World Health Organization.